 • Contextual Information: Embeddings, considering adjacent words, capture contextual nuances, enabling Language Models to generate coherent and contextually relevant language.

-LangChain CSV loader loads csv data with a single row per document.
-For this demo we are using employee sample data csv file which is uploaded in colab’s environment.
+The LangChain CSV loader loads CSV data in a single row per document.
+For this demo, we are using an employee sample data CSV file, which is uploaded in Colab’s environment.

 For this demonstration, we are going to use FAISS vectorstore.
 Facebook AI Similarity Search (Faiss) is a library for efficient similarity search and clustering of dense vectors.
 It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
 It also contains supporting code for evaluation and parameter tuning.

-We are now going to use Retrieval QA chain of LangChain which combines vector store with a question answering chain to do question answering.
+We are now going to use the Retrieval QA chain of LangChain, which combines vector store with a question answering chain to do question answering.

 The above code utilizes the RetrievalQA module to answer a specific query about the annual salary of Sophie Silva, including the retrieval of source documents.
 The result is then formatted for better readability by wrapping the text to a maximum width of 500 characters.